Looking Across the Cross-generational-international Gap

 By Mikael Frey ‘22, Taigu Fellow 2022-2024

 Throughout my childhood and young adulthood, my parents have participated in a program at our local university.
 For a few months, they would host an international student in our home, helping them navigate the move to America.
 I was always fascinated as a child by these worldly people with interesting stories, accents, and futures.
-I remember an outgoing Dutch man who taught me simple words in his language and a quiet Japanese women who staying in touch with my mom for years after.
+I remember an outgoing Dutch man who taught me simple words in his language and a quiet Japanese women who stayed in touch with my mom for years after.

 But the student who I remember - rather, who I know - best came most recently, a few years ago, around the time I was finishing high school.
 She was initially quiet and nervous around us, but as time passed we stayed close.
 She stayed in our city, found work, got married, and had a beautiful baby girl.
 Throughout this time, we stayed in contact.
 My sister and I often babysat for her, and we would meet for dinners and holidays.